Southburn

-Southburn is a hamlet in the East Riding of Yorkshire, England, it forms part of the civil parish of Kirkburn.
+Southburn is a hamlet and former civil parish, now in the parish of Kirkburn, in the East Riding of Yorkshire, England.
 It is situated in the Yorkshire Wolds just south of the A164 road, approximately 3 mi south-west of Driffield and 2.5 mi north-west of Hutton Cranswick.
+In 1931 the parish had a population of 116.

 From 1890 until 1954 Southburn was served by Southburn railway station on the Selby to Driffield Line.

+Governance

+Southburn was formerly a township in the parish of Kirkburn.
+In 1866 it became a civil parish and on 1 April 1935 the parish was abolished to form Kirkburn.